Occupational Disease Attorney in Savannah

 - Reactive Airway Dysfunction Syndrome or RADS (irritant asthma) caused by irritant inflammation of airways

 Occupationaldisease may also include injuries involving the brain, such as:

 - Solvent-induced neuropathy (brain damage from exposure to benzene, formaldehyde and other industrial chemical vapors)

-Our firm is well-versed in the specific criteria required under Workers’ Compensation laws to prove that exposure was work-related.
+The Savannah workers' compensation attorney at Brooks Law Office is well-versed in the specific criteria required under workers’ compensation laws to prove that exposure was work-related.
 Workers’ compensation provides minimal income compensation and limited medical treatment as a safety net for injured employees.
 The federal workers’ compensation law provides more benefits than the state workers’ compensation system.
 The federal Longshore and Harbor Workers’ Compensation Act (LHWCA) applies to workers who were injured at the port or on ships at the docks.
 In some circumstances, a worker can file both state and longshore claims.

 Client: Male, 35 years old